Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

     `PlutusTx.applyCode`
     PlutusTx.liftCode addr
 ```
 The idea is that withdrawals are only allowed if at least half of the withdrawn rewards goes to a previously specified address.
-Therefore, any person can withdraw rewards from thestaking address, but half of the rewards always have to go to a previously specified address.
+Therefore, any person can withdraw rewards from the staking address, but half of the rewards always have to go to a previously specified address.

 ```haskell
 {-# INLINABLE mkStakingValidator #-}